Monsoon: Northeast monsoon

 Around September, with the sun retreating south, the northern landmass of the Indian subcontinent begins to cool off rapidly, and air pressure begins to build over northern India.
 The Indian Ocean and its surrounding atmosphere still hold their heat, causing cold wind to sweep down from the Himalayas and Indo-Gangetic Plain towards the vast spans of the Indian Ocean south of the Deccan peninsula.
 This is known as the Northeast Monsoon or Retreating Monsoon.

 While travelling towards the Indian Ocean, the cold dry wind picks up some moisture from the Bay of Bengal and pours it over peninsular India and parts of Sri Lanka.
 Cities like Chennai, which get less rain from the Southwest Monsoon, receive rain from this Monsoon.
 About 50% to 60% of the rain received by the state of Tamil Nadu is from the Northeast Monsoon.
 In Southern Asia, the northeastern monsoons take place from October to December when the surface high-pressure system is strongest.
 The jet stream in this region splits into the southern subtropical jet and the polar jet.
 The subtropical flow directs northeasterly winds to blow across southern Asia, creating dry air streams which produce clear skies over India.
 Meanwhile, a low pressure system known as a monsoon trough develops over South-East Asia and Australasia and winds are directed toward Australia.
+In the Philippines, northeast monsoon is called Amihan.

-East Asian Monsoon
+East Asian monsoon

-The East Asian monsoon affects large parts of Indochina, the Philippines, China, Taiwan, Korea and Japan.
+The East Asian monsoon affects large parts of Indochina, the Philippines, China, Taiwan, Korea, Japan, and Siberia.
 It is characterised by a warm, rainy summer monsoon and a cold, dry winter monsoon.
 The rain occurs in a concentrated belt that stretches east–west except in East China where it is tilted east-northeast over Korea and Japan.
 The seasonal rain is known as Meiyu in China, Jangma in Korea, and Bai-u in Japan, with the latter two resembling frontal rain.

 The onset of the summer monsoon is marked by a period of premonsoonal rain over South China and Taiwan in early May.
 From May through August, the summer monsoon shifts through a series of dry and rainy phases as the rain belt moves northward, beginning over Indochina and the South China Sea (May), to the Yangtze River Basin and Japan (June) and finally to northern China and Korea (July).
 When the monsoon ends in August, the rain belt moves back to southern China.